 Fees shown are approximate and subject to change; each cohort/semester can vary.

-Prepare Documents: High-school and University certificates, Portfolio, CV, Motivation letter, Language proof.
+High-school and University certificates, Portfolio, CV, Motivation letter, and language proof.

-Submit Application: The application can be submitted to the university through the university’s admissions email or the application platform, for which portfolios play
+The application can be submitted to the university through the university’s admissions email or the application platform, for which portfolios play a key role.

 Internationally located and creatively positioned along the Rhine, Düsseldorf offers numerous opportunities for internships and networking for students in the media and technology, fashion, as well as advertising industries.
-With its cultural infrastructure, museums such as K20 and K21, art scenes, as well as its modern urban landscape, Düsseldorf is very attractive to EABE students, as Cologne and North Rhine-Westphalia are nearby.
+With its cultural infrastructure, museums such as K20 and K21, art scenes, as well as its modern urban landscape, Düsseldorf is very attractive to students.

 Value portfolio work, practical projects, and industry relevance.